I am possibly the least dramatic person I know.

 Now I’m the last person to tell you to “cancel” everyone who looks at you sideways.
 I believe cancel culture only leaves us feeling critical, angry, and lonely.
 But sometimes you have to ask if a relationship is enhancing your life or diminishing its quality.

-Do you spend the majority of your friendship fighting with this person?
+Do you spend the majority of your friendship fighting with this “best friend”?
 Are they always assuming the worst of you and leaving you to walk on eggshells?

 Are they bringing more love than pain to your life?
 How about more love than stress?
 Do they check any of the boxes of a toxic friendship?

 Friendships are two-way streets.
-And if you’re the only one putting in the work and reconciling the relationship when things go awry, it might be time to get some new friends.
+And if you’re the only one putting in the work and reconciling the relationship when things go awry, it might be time to get a new best friend.

 If your friend isn’t interested in reconciliation, it may be time to let it go.